 Reusable and compostable products often cost more than single-use plastics, so you may experience a budget adjustment period.
 If you feel you need more resources to do your job, talk to your supervisor.

 Ideas to offset higher cost:

-You can remind colleagues about EO77 by sending them a link to this webpage and offering to order alternative items instead.
+You can remind colleagues about these single-use plastic requirements by sending them a link to this webpage and offering to order alternative items.

 To request compost, recycling, and/or landfill bins for your event, contact UVA Recycling at least five business days in advance at email@example.com or 434-982-5050.